agateau/doxyqml/README.md

 # Installing

-Doxyqml uses the standard Python setup tools, so you can install it with:
+Doxyqml uses the standard Python setup tools, so you can install it with pip:

+    pip install doxyqml

+or manually with:

     python setup.py install